 4. Extra Clean Glass or Self Cleaning Glass

-i) Photocatalyst – This means, the glass contains a kind of nanoparticles which attacks and breakdown the dirt particles.
+i) Photocatalyst – This means the glass contains a kind of nanoparticles that attack and break down the dirt particles.
 This makes it easier to clean the glass.

 5. Chromatic Glass

 Chromatic glass is used in meeting rooms and Intensive Care Units (ICU) of hospitals.
 Chromatic glasses can control daylight and transparency.
 Chromatic glasses are available in three forms:-